top of page

 Watch for next class: Harvest of Shame by Fred Friendly

-October 29 - Proposal Discussion # 3
+October 28 - Proposal Discussion # 3

 Watch for next class: Hoop Dreams by Steve James

-November 5 - Observational and Reflexive Mode
+November 4 - Observational and Participatory Mode

 Watch for next class: Waltz with Bashir by Ari Folman

-November 12 - Performative Mode and Proposal Discussion # 4
+November 18 - Proposal Discussion #4

 Watch for next class: Koyaanisqatsi by Godfrey Reggio